Nosodes are Homeopathic Remedies

 only!
 So if your dog is showing any signs of acute or chronic disease,

-s/he is exempt from that requirement and should not be vaccinated.
+he or she is exempt from that requirement and should not be vaccinated.

 Despite the obvious advantages of nosodes, most boarding